madfatihid/multi_select_item/README.md

 //function that will be called based on isSelecting variable.
 //if isSelecting is true, then the function will be called when user tap on the MultiSelectItem widget
-//if isSelecting is false, then the function will be called when user longtap on the MultiSelectItem widget final VoidCallback onSelected;
+//if isSelecting is false, then the function will be called when user long tap on the MultiSelectItem widget final VoidCallback onSelected;
 ```